Investors provide capital to an early-stage business with measurable social or environmental benefits and a path to growth or fiscal sustainability.

-It has become fashionable to position early stage funding as impact funding, and many new funds were created to address social justice in climate issues.
+It has become fashionable to position early-stage funding as impact funding, and many new funds were created to address social justice and climate issues.

 However, it is worth asking these fund managers about their time horizons.
-Many are new to learn about and address these systemic issues, and are no different than venture capital with the same short time horizons and expectations that companies center shareholder interests as a primary stakeholder in growth, even at the expense of social or climate goals or worker wage benefits.
+Many are new to learning about and addressing these systemic issues and are no different than venture capital with the same short time horizons and expectations.
+They may insist that you center shareholder interests as a primary stakeholder in growth, even at the expense of social or climate goals or worker wage benefits.

 Impact investors can influence organizations to veer from their missions.
-When funders are not clear about the key stakeholders and expected outcome they might influence board-level discussions and strategies to address a higher paying customer base, for example, and to not address the needs of lower income customers.
+When funders are not clear about the needs of key participants, they might influence board-level discussions and strategies to address a higher-paying customer base, for example, and therefore ignore or delay addressing the needs of lower-income customers.

 Impact investors are often accused of applying a belief that markets can solve the world’s toughest problems, and that business models can address systemic issues.

-But the consequence of this belief is that funders may avoid giving direct grants in spaces, countries, and systems that require more structural investments, or need non market-based approaches.
+But the consequence of this belief is that funders may only seek problems that can be solved within markets.
+They may avoid granting money to spaces, countries, and systems that require more structural investments outside of the market.

 Trends in Patient Capital